 - your visa grant number

-- the travel facility applicable to your visa (when it starts and ends)
+- the date your visa starts and ends

-- any applicable visa conditions
+- applicable visa conditions.

-Your visa will be electronically linked to your passport, so you won’t need to put a visa label in your passport or attend any embassy/high commission after approval.
-Generally it is a good idea to retain an electronic copy of the decision for when you arrive and whilst you live in Australia, you may need to provide it as evidence of your visa status.
+This visa is electronically linked to your passport, so you would not need a visa label or to attend any Embassy/Consulates.
+Retain an electronic copy of this grant letter for when you arrive, and whilst you live in Australia.

 The Subclass 491 visa is granted subject to several conditions, including that the holder: